New York Grandparent Custody Lawyers

 Child custody cases in the state of New York are handled by the Family Courts.
 This is a unique and challenging area of the law that has many differences from normal criminal or civil proceedings.
-If you are going through a custody hearing regarding your children or grandchildren, the best thing that you can do to ensure that you will have the best possible chances of prevailing is to get a skilled and experienced child custody lawyer on your side.
+If you are going through a custody hearing regarding your children or grandchildren, the thing that you can do to ensure that you will have the possible chances of prevailing is to get a skilled and experienced child custody lawyer on your side.
 The right lawyer can give you the edge you need to win in child custody disputes.

 In custody hearings, the biological parents are heavily favored

 If you are seeking to retain or be granted custody of your grandchildren, we will be honest with you: You will be facing an uphill battle.
 However, there are ample precedents set that have established that non-parental figures may be granted custody.
-The fact that you share a biological kinship with your grandchildren can also greatly aid you, so long as you are able to demonstrate that retaining custody is in your grandchildren’s best interest.
+The fact that you share a biological kinship with your grandchildren can also greatly aid you, so long as you are able to demonstrate that retaining custody is in your grandchildren’s interest.

 Unlike other areas of the law, child custody law in New York is heavily framed upon the existing body of case law.
 While there are statutory laws, such as the Domestic Relations Laws, that govern some aspects of child custody hears, the majority of the controlling law in custody cases and in Family Court generally is predicated upon case law and precedential rulings.